 - Refrigerators must not be used jointly for food and laboratory materials.

-- Store and transport radioactive materials in such manner so as to prevent breakage or spillage.
+- Store and transport radioactive materials in such a manner to prevent breakage or spillage.

-- All radiation workers, staffs and users form other universities/institutions are required to wear their assigned TLD badge/pocket dosimeters during their experiment.
+- All radiation workers, staff, and users from other universities/institutions are required to wear their assigned TLD badge/pocket dosimeters during their experiment.

 - No interlock bypassing will be permitted during the Experiment/Beam On, except in case of emergency only after the permission of RSO.